TheBigKahuna353/PygameUI/README.md

 ## Create a CheckBox with `CheckBox(x, y, w, [optional parameters])`

-### arguments for `CheckBox(x,y,w,checked=False,background=(255,255,255),outline=None,surface=None,check_width = 2)`
 - x - the x position of the checkbox
 - y - the y position of the checkbox
 - w - the width and height of the checkbox
+- optional parameters - a dictionary of extra options for the checkbox

+### optional paramters

-- checked = False - this is if the checkbox is checked or not, False by default
+- checked - this is if the checkbox is checked or not, False by default
-- background = (0,0,0) - this is the background colour of the checkbox, white by default
+- background - this is the background colour of the checkbox, white by default
-- outline = None - this outlines the object, needs to be a `UI.Outline()` object
+- outline - this outlines the object, needs to be a `UI.Outline()` object
-- surface = None - this is the surface to draw the checkbox on, if left as None, uses Window surface
+- surface - this is the surface to draw the checkbox on, if left as None, uses Window surface
-- check_width = 2 - the thickness of the x when the checkbox is checked
+- check_width - the thickness of the x when the checkbox is checked

 ## methods for CheckBox